- Beethoven Trio, Op.38 (composer’s arrangement of Septet Op.20)

 - Glinka Trio Pathetique

-Clarion3 celebrated its tenth birthday in 2012.
+Clarion3 was established in 2002.
 This highly original Clarinet, Bassoon and Piano trio has won much national acclaim.

 The trio showcases the talents of Janet Hilton ‘rare lightness and grace’ (Financial Times), Perkins ‘a most alluring sound’ (BBC Music Magazine) and Briggs ‘exceptional elegance and taste’ (Daily Telegraph) who also perform solo items in a superbly varied evening of music making.
 Ensemble repertoire includes neglected masterpieces by Hurlstone, Glinka and others, alongside timeless gems such as Beethoven’s own arrangement of his delightful Septet.